Frequently Asked Questions

 The first U.S. cohousing communities were built in the early 1990s.
 There are now 165 U.S. communities, according to the nonprofit Cohousing Association of the United States: 148 are completed and 17 are under construction.
 Another 140 groups are organizing; 35 of those have acquired land they are developing.

 Shepherd Village is the first cohousing community in the state of West Virginia and the first senior cohousing community in the Washington DC metro area.

 How is Shepherd Village different from a commune?

-In Shepherd Village homes will be privately owned, in fee simple, and there will be no shared income or ideology.
+Shepherd Village homes are privately owned, fee simple, and there is no shared income or ideology.

 What if I don’t feel like socializing all the time?